 Following closure of the Law School campus on March 12, 2020, Bucerius has implemented numerous digital solutions to continue its operations remotely, including student instruction and assessment.
-Excluding a handful of employees performing critical functions, no other activities are taking place on campus; staff members are working remotely.
+The majority of administrative departments are operating remotely.

-The first (entirely) virtual trimester within the LLB program kicked off on April 27, 2020.
+The first (entirely) virtual trimester within the LLB program was held from April 27 - July 19, 2020.

-Following a two-month internship window, members of the Master of Law and Business Program took part in their virtual summer session from May 4 - June 12, 2020.
+Following a two-month internship window involving a large amount of remote work between mid-March and late April, members of the Master of Law and Business Class of 2020 took part in a virtual summer session from May 4 - June 12, 2020.

 We hope to answer all your questions regarding Law School operations in the FAQs below and will update this information to reflect new developments.
 Should any questions remain unanswered, please contact the head of the relevant department or, when in doubt, send a message to Jonathan Schramm, Executive Assistant to the CEO.

 We look forward to hearing from you and, after the situation has improved, to welcoming you on campus!

 Yes, though students are encouraged to keep their visits short and conduct as much work as possible from off campus.
 Until further notice, the building is accessible ONLY via

 - the entrance to the Coffee Lounge

 and is restricted to individuals with a valid Bucerius ID card.

 Individuals visiting campus are required to wear facial protection covering both the mouth and nose while in public areas, including hallways, seminar rooms and restrooms.
 Masks and facial protection may be removed while seated at individual workspaces (including in the library).
 When moving about the building, individuals are asked to keep right (right-hand traffic flow) to facilitate maintaining safe distances from others.
 Campus visitors must maintain a distance of at least 1.5 meters from persons who do not reside in the same household.